ApproxEng/approxeng.input/src/docs/howtouse.rst

 The only time you're likely to use these classes is to reference them when binding, this allows you to wait for a specific kind of controller to become available - handy if, say, you really have to have a PS4 controller but you've got a rock candy dongle plugged in.
-The details of the binding process are described at :ref:`binding-reference-label`.
+The details of the discovery process are at :ref:`discovery-reference-label`, once you've discovered the appropriate controllers you use the binding API to attach to their event streams; the details of the binding process are described at :ref:`binding-reference-label`.

 Handling Buttons
 ----------------